Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

 Regarding the pristine \ce{SrMnGe2O6} structure, we found a similar value for the electron effective mass with $m^{*}_{e}=1.023 m_{0}$.
 However, a significantly more parabolic dispersion relation at the VBM when compared to \ce{CaMnGe2O6}, leading to a hole effective mass of $m^{*}_{h}=9.380 m_{0}$, when considering the $\Gamma\rightarrow D$ segment.
 We must however state that since the valence band dispersion is quite asymmetric, the interpolation with a quadratic function did not yield a very accurate fit to the dispersion relation; therefore the value of the $m^{*}_{h}$ should be understood more as an order of magnitude rather than a quantitative value.

-Once again, we observe that with the Cd substitution, there is only a mild variation of $m^{*}_{e}$, leading to a slightly increased value of $m^{*}_{e}=1.028 m_{0}$ for \ce{Sr7/8Cd1/8MnGe2O6}, and a more pronounced increase for the \ce{Sr3/4Cd1/4MnGe2O6} compound with $m^{*}_{e}=1.106 m_{0}$.
-As for the \ce{SrMn3/4Cd1/4Ge2O6} and \ce{SrMn7/8Cd1/8Ge2O6} systems, a slight increase of the effective masses is observed to $m^{*}_{e}=1.068 m_{0}$ and $m^{*}_{e}=1.057 m_{0}$, respectively.
+It is observed, once again, that with the Cd substitution, there is only a mild variation of $m^{*}_{e}$, leading to a slightly increased value of $m^{*}_{e}=1.028 m_{0}$ for \ce{Sr_{0.875}Cd_{0.125}MnGe2O6}, and a more pronounced increase for the \ce{Sr_{0.75}Cd_{0.25}MnGe2O6} compound with $m^{*}_{e}=1.106 m_{0}$.
+As for the \ce{SrMn_{0.75}Cd_{0.25}Ge2O6} and \ce{SrMn_{0.875}Cd_{0.125}Ge2O6} systems, a slight increase of the effective masses is observed to $m^{*}_{e}=1.068 m_{0}$ and $m^{*}_{e}=1.057 m_{0}$, respectively.
 With respect to the $m^{*}_{h}$, we again note that due to the flat-shape of the bands, a parabolic interpolation does not provide a dependable quantitative value, so we can only state with confidence that this value should remain of the same order as that of the pristine \ce{SrMnGe2O6} compound.
-We must state that such observed differences of the masses between the charge carriers is quite interesting because of the increased possibility to enhance the separation of the electron–hole pairs, and even of evidencing large electron and hole drift lengths\cite{Lee_JElectronMater_28_766}, thus affecting the opto-electronic properties of the studied clinopyroxenes \cite{C9CY00997C}.
-The band gaps were also determined for all systems from the bandstructure calculations, and are summarised in Table \ref{table:gaps}.
-As already observed for the PDOS, the band gaps for all systems lie between 1.70 eV and 1.82 eV for the pristine systems, \ce{SrMnGe2O6} and \ce{CaMnGe2O6}, respectively; whereas the doped structures show narrower band gaps.
-All the doped structures show indirect band gap character, even for the Sr-based strucutures, where the pristine counterpart evidences a direct one (figure \ref{fig:DOS} and figures \labelcref{Sr2Cd2Mn2Ge4O12_bands_DOS,SrCdMnGe2O6_bands_DOS,Sr2Mn2Cd2Ge4O12_bands_DOS,SrMnCdGe2O6_bands_DOS,Ca2Cd2Mn2Ge4O12,CaCdMnGe2O6,Ca2Mn2Cd2Ge4O12,Ca2Mn2Ge4O12AFM_bands,CaMnCdGe2O6} in Appendix \ref{Sec:A3}).